Appraisal & Gemological Services in Brookfield, WI

 Finding the right appraiser requires an investigation of his or her qualifications.
 Jewelry appraising, unlike real estate appraising, is not a licensed profession.
 Some appraisers may belong to professional associations.
 It is also recommended that the appraiser have gemological credentials from a recognized trade school.
 However, remember that depending on the assignment, the level of expertise may vary just as it would with a specialist in the medical profession.
 A jeweler that does appraisals may not have certain credentials or expertise but may be qualified to do some appraisals, especially on items that they sold you.

 Craig Husar offers onsite appraisal services.
 Our highly qualified team includes:

 Registered Jeweler - American Gem Society

 The fee of items appraised by Craig Husar Fine Diamonds & Jewelry Designs is based on a flat fee per item.
 We offer insurance, estate and liquidation evaluations.
 Simple appraisals start at $99 while more complex appraisals are $150.
-We offer a reduced fee of $45 if the item was purchased here and/or previously appraised by Craig Husar Fine Diamonds & Jewelry Designs or Lyle Husar Designs, Inc. Estate collections of 5 or more pieces are also appraised at a reduced fee.
+Estate collections of 5 or more pieces are also appraised at a reduced fee.
 Please call 262-789-8585 to arrange a free pre-appraisal evaluation.
-Appraisals generally take 1 -2 weeks to complete.
+Appraisals generally take 2-3 weeks to complete.
 All items are insured and appraised onsite in the Accredited Husar Gemological Laboratory.